inlets/inlets.dev/blog/_posts/2024-02-09-the-homelab-tunnel-you-need.md

 I'm going to use DigitalOcean for this example, but you can use any cloud you like.

+The [inletsctl](https://github.com/inlets/inletsctl) tool can automate the VM creation and installation of the inlets-pro server for you.
+But if you like to do things the hard way, there's [also instructions for that](https://docs.inlets.dev/tutorial/dual-tunnels/).

 ```bash
 inletsctl create --provider digitalocean \
   --region lon1 \